billhanyu/hypothetical-meals/apidoc/user.md

 You must replace myJSONWebToken with the JSON Web Token you received from authenticating with either the "Log In" or "Sign Up" endpoints.

+OAuth Users have the 'oauth' column as 1; Normal users have 0.
+The usernames for users are unique as long as they have the same 'oauth' value.
+This means you can have a normal user with username 'hy103' as well as an oauth user with username 'hy103'.

 {% method %}
 ## POST '/users/admin' {#modifyUsers}